HolyLab/BlockRegistrationScheduler.jl/README.md

 highThresh(Float32, "exp1_thresh.cam", img0, 140; bias = NaN) #in Jerry_RegisterUtils; See `?highThresh`
 ImagineFormat.save_header("exp1_thresh.imagine", fn, img0, Float32)

-#### Load image for test registration; This preprocessed image will be used for getting deformation vectors.
+#### Load image for registration; The image is preprocessed image.
+It will be used for getting deformation vectors.
 However, the original image will use deformation vectors and be warped.
 img0 = load("exp1_thresh.imagine")

 #### 4. Select test registration stacks